 - No person shall discharge a firearm or have a loaded firearm in hand while under the influence of alcohol or drugs.

 Aggregate of mourning and white-winged dove - Daily limit 15.
 Eurasian collared-dove and rock dove - no limit.
-A hunter and accompanying youth hunter may each possess a daily bag limit.
+A Only one daily bag limit may be possessed while in the field or returning from the field.
 A hunter may leave his or her birds with another person if the birds are tagged with the hunter’s signature and address, the total number of birds, by species, and the date birds were harvested.